Financial-Times/n-handlebars/README.md

 Returns a promise which resolves when all partials in the supplied directories have been registered

-To use the express-handlebars instance by itself (occassionally useful for consuming templates from bower_components outside of the context of an express app) use `require('ft-next-handlebars').standalone(options)`
+To use the express-handlebars instance by itself (occassionally useful for consuming templates from bower_components outside of the context of an express app) use `require('n-handlebars').standalone(options)`

-A handlebars instance with all next helpers, but without partials, is also exposed at `require('ft-next-handlebars').handlebars`;
+A handlebars instance with all next helpers, but without partials, is also exposed at `require('n-handlebars').handlebars`;

 ## Client side javascript

 ```
-require('next-handlebars')(options)
+require('n-handlebars')(options)
 ```

 Where options may have the following properties